Meeting Rooms

 HVL Meeting Room Policy | HVL Meeting Room Application and Release Form

-Community_RoomHuntingdon Valley Library provides the use of its meeting room facilities to businesses, organizations and individuals for educational and recreational purposes.
+The Huntingdon Valley Library provides the use of its meeting room facilities to businesses, organizations and individuals as detailed in this Meeting Room Policy document.
 Facilities are available to the community consistent with the Library’s mission to provide a vibrant welcoming environment where everyone will engage, explore and enjoy.
-The use of Library facilities does not constitute the Library’s endorsement of viewpoints expressed by the users, and any advertisement or announcement implying such endorsement is prohibited.
+The use of Library facilities does not constitute the Library’s endorsement of viewpoints expressed by the users, and any advertisement or announcement implying such endorsement is prohibited and may result in cancellation of the room use.

 Eligible Meeting Room Users